csc-training/csc-env-eff/part-2/data-io/tutorial-fastdisks.md

    cd Individual_files
    ```

-3. Merge each small file into a larger one and remove all small files
+3. Merge each small file into a larger one and remove all small files:

    ```bash
    find . -name 'individual.fasta*' | xargs cat >> Merged.fasta
    find . -name 'individual.fasta*' | xargs rm
    ```

+   💡 `xargs` is a convenient command that takes the output from one command
+   and uses it as an argument to another.

 ### Move your pre-processed data to the project-specific `/scratch` area before analysis